8 Things You Need to Know to Pass Your Home Inspection.

 1. Damp, Wet or Crumbling Foundation

 A home inspector will look to see if you have evidence of a wet or damp basement or crumbling that could indicate a crumbling or failing foundation.
-Some foundations in certain towns in CT built between 1983-2017 have crumbling foundations due to faulty concrete produced by a specific quarry in Northeast CT.
-If you suspect you have a basement issue, you should contact a structural engineer familiar with this issue to give you an opinion in writing.
-The best source of information on the topic of crumbling basements is: CRCOG.
+Some foundations in certain towns in Connecticut built in 1983 and beyond have crumbling foundations due to faulty concrete produced by a specific quarry in Northeast CT.
+Potential buyers are required to do a concrete inspection of your home with a licensed engineer or a CFSIC-certified home inspector in order to be able to access future funding, should the basement show signs of crumbling post-purchase.
+As a seller, if you suspect you have a basement issue, you can contact a structural engineer familiar with this issue to evaluate your basement and if warranted, give you a severity code rating.
+Furthermore, if you have had a previous inspection or attempted repairs, you must disclose this in the residential disclosures provided by your listing agent.
+The best source of information on the topic of crumbling basements is CFSIC.
 Concrete disclosures are now widely used for both sellers and buyers to deal with these types of issues.

 Repairs or Replacement should be noted in your disclosures.
 Water staining on your ceiling caused by a leak or ice damming in the winter will be noted by an inspector.
 Old and worn shingles will also be noted and the inspector will render an opinion on the remaining life expectancy of the roof .